Umuzi-org/ACN-syllabus/content/topics/strategy/sql/_index.md

 ---
+_db_id: 615
 content_type: topic
 ready: true
-title: SQL
+title: SQL for strat
 ---

-Building query tables, Umuzi Strategists are able to merge various data sources that the organisation collects.
-This data is used by the organisation to find effective solutions.
+Building query tables, Umuzi Strategists are able to merge various data sources that the organization collects.
+This data is used by the organization to find effective solutions.

 How recruits learn the tool: